ccapdev1920T2/s12g11/README.md

 ## Running the Application

 1. Run the command `node add_data.js` in order to add the dummy data into the database.

+> There might be a problem where add_data.js will not terminate, the user may terminate this in the Command Prompt by pressing ctrl + c

 2. We may now run our server.
 To do this, we run the command `node index.js`.
 Upon running the command, your Command Prompt should display the following statement:
 ```
 app listening at port 3000